Siege of Tyana (272): Aurelian's vision

 As Aurelian besieged the city of Tyana, he allegedly had a vision of the great 1st-century philosopher Apollonius of Tyana, whom he respected greatly, in a dream.
 Apollonius implored him to show Tyana mercy if he took the city.
 Aurelian did so.
 This paid off militarily for the remainder of his campaign as many more cities submitted to him upon seeing that the Emperor would not exact revenge upon them.

 Apollonius was seen as the champion to the Greek people, as he was seen as a miracle worker.
 Having been a wise philosopher he was well known by many during and after his lifetime.
 Some texts relate him to, or mention him being very similar to, Jesus of Nazareth.
 He was highly respected, and he was even regarded as a magician to some people who believed that he practiced wizardry.
 This may be the reason as to why Aurelian was allegedly guided by a vision to be merciful for a greater reward in the future.

+Another source tells the story differently.
+Supposedly Aurelian lost patience and gave orders that when the city finally fell nothing and no one, not even a dog, was to be left alive.
+In the end the city fell to him by treachery and he contented himself with having the traitor put to death, sparing the other human and canine inhabitants.